IdanShalem/bank/README.md

 # BANK APP

 Bank app is an appliction wich allow users to track over their transactions and shows summary of each category.
 The user inserts each transaction for withdraws and deposits.
+The app is responsive for mobile and desktop.

 ## Running the project:
 1. Clone this repository into a local directory.